vaidashi/career-development-curriculum/module_three/job_search_strategies_i.md

 # Job Search Strategies I

-Session Time: 90 minutes
+Session Time: 60 minutes

 [Slides for this lesson](https://docs.google.com/presentation/d/1ncfDn8PO3bRTwZbNPU01w0kbHGvofLjupUzYBQZ_IVI/edit?usp=sharing)

-## Objectives
-* Identify your top priorities in your job search during Module 4
-* Identify and utilize effective job search strategies
-* Devise an action plan for Module 4 (you will use this plan when meeting with Meg)

-## Deliverable
-By the beginning of week 6, you should submit your [Module 4 Job Search Action Plan](https://github.com/turingschool/career-development-curriculum/blob/master/module_three/mod_4_action_plan_template.md) to Meg via the Career Development Submissions folder [here](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions)
+Structure:
+* Opening (5 mins)
+*
+*
+* Take survey and create a plan to get your edits done (10 mins)
+* Work time??

+-Build on what they've done so far to identify priorities for the job search (to help with backwards planning, how they want to ask for help from coaches and peer groups, what steps they should start to plan for...); Show how to create priorities with the Flower Exercise
+-Create list of must-haves and nice-to-haves based on this; -Start to create a calendar; using your research so far, start to create a plan....

-# Opening
+### Opening
 Job searching brings up a lot of questions:

 * What do you want to do after you complete Turing?